Pulmonary Hypertension and Thromboembolic disease

 Although signs of flow obstruction and right heart strain may be present, right ventricular hypertrophy is often absent due to the rapid progression of the tumor.

-• An expansile intraluminal mass, often with an extravascular infiltrative component
+- An expansile intraluminal mass, which may have an extravascular infiltrative component.

-• Absence of ancillary signs of chronic thromboembolic disease (e.g., webs, bands, or calcified thrombi)
+- Absence of ancillary signs of chronic thromboembolic disease.

 Images

-Notably, there is no evidence of right ventricular hypertrophy.
+- Notably, there is no distinct right ventricular hypertrophy or dilatation.

 Charity